For reprint permissions please email us the name of the requested post/article along with the publication name.

-On February 16, 2012 — more than four decades after Gary Sebek disappeared — excavation workers digging a new grave unearthed a skeleton in the Hamburg Cemetery.
-While many hoped it might be Sebek’s remains and that his family would finally have closure, speculations were put to rest when the Iowa State Archaeologist Office reported the remains — that of a male of European ancestry between the ages of 16 and 23 — had been buried sometime between 1850 and the early 1900s.
+On February 16, 2012 — more than four decades after Gary Sebek disappeared — excavation workers digging a new grave unearth a skeleton in the Hamburg Cemetery.
+While many hope it might be Sebek’s remains so his family can finally have closure, speculations are put to rest when the Iowa State Archaeologist Office reports the remains — those of a male of European ancestry between age 16 and 23 — were buried sometime between 1850 and the early 1900s.

 Gary Eugene Sebek was born December 29, 1947, to Charles and Ruth Ella (Pierson) Sebek.

 A gravestone erected in his memory was placed in High Creek Cemetery in Rock Port, Missouri, in Atchison County.

 In addition to his parents, Gary was survived by his wife, Shirley (Moyer) Sebek; a daughter, Lisa Ann Sebek; a son, Patrick Sebek; a sister, Denese Sebek; brother-in-law John Moyer and John’s wife Monica.